 Tax Considerations

 There are no immediate tax consequences to giving a gift of equity.
-But in this situation, David will likely have to pay long-term capital gains tax on the gift of equity.
-And Johnny and Moira may be able to deduct their loss from their taxable income.
+But in this situation, the child will likely have to pay long-term capital gains tax on the gift of equity, and the parents may be able to deduct their loss from their taxable income.

-Another option Johnny and Moira can consider is adding David to the deed.
-Basically, they’re giving him joint tenancy with the right of survivorship.
-Johnny, Moira and David all own the property together and have equal rights.
+Another option that parents can consider is adding their child to the deed.
+Basically, they’re giving their child joint tenancy with the right of survivorship.
+All three individuals in this situation own the property together and have equal rights.

 If one of the tenants dies, then the rights automatically transfer to the surviving tenants.
-So, assuming David outlives his parents, he’ll retain full ownership of the property.
+So, assuming the child outlives their parents, they’ll retain full ownership of the property.

 Tax Considerations

 One of the problems of joint ownership is that it can limit your ability to make decisions about the property.
-For instance, if David wanted to sell the home down the road, he would have to receive permission from both Johnny and Moira.
+For instance, if the child wanted to sell the home down the road, they would have to receive permission from both parents.

 If you aren’t careful, joint tenancy can cause relationship strains between you and your loved ones.
-And the IRS still considers joint tenancy as a taxable gift.
-So, if you do end up selling the home, they’ll have to pay a capital gains tax.
+The Internal Revenue Service (IRS) still considers joint tenancy as a taxable gift, so if you do end up selling the home, they’ll have to pay capital gains tax.

 Another option is to set up a life estate, which is another way of creating joint ownership of the property.
-Johnny and Moira would establish a life estate and make David the sole beneficiary.
+The parents would establish a life estate and make their child the sole beneficiary.

-Johnny and Moira can choose to continue living in the home if they choose, and the title is automatically transferred to David if they die.
+In this scenario, the parents can continue living in the home if they choose, and the title is automatically transferred to their child if they die.

-And the property is considered an inheritance rather than a gift.
-So, if David decides to sell the property, he can do so at an adjusted basis for the current market value of the property.
+In this case, the property is considered an inheritance rather than a gift.
+So if the child decides to sell the property, they can do so at an adjusted basis for the current market value of the property.

 Tax Considerations

-The advantage of this is that for the time being, Johnny and Moira can pass on the property to David and get to avoid the gift tax.
-But Johnny, Moira, David and his husband Patrick will have to readjust their roles in relation to the property.
+The advantage of this is that for the time being, the parents can pass on the property to their child and get to avoid the gift tax.
+But the parents, their child and the child’s spouse will have to readjust their roles in relation to the property.

 For instance, they’ll have to determine who is responsible for paying for things like property taxes.
-And they’ll have to decide who gets to live in the home in the meantime.
+They’ll also have to decide who gets to live in the home in the meantime.

 Receiving A House As A Gift

-Johnny and Moira eventually decide to give the home to David as an outright gift.
+Let’s return to our example from before, where our fictional parents eventually decide to give the home to their child as an outright gift.
 Since the tax basis for the home is $350,000, they won’t owe any gift taxes outright.

-And David can avoid paying any capital gains taxes by keeping the property.
-If he does choose to eventually sell the home, he’ll pay capital gains taxes on any amount he receives over $350,000.
+Also, their child can avoid paying any capital gains taxes by keeping the property.
+If they do choose to eventually sell the home, they’ll pay capital gains taxes on any amount they receive over $350,000.

 The Bottom Line: This Gift Requires A Professional Consult